 Your family will ask for this dish again and again!

-- 1 can (10 3/4 ounces) condensed cream of chicken soup or cream of mushroom
+- 1 (10 3/4 oz) can condensed cream of chicken soup (or cream of mushroom)

-- 1 container (8 ounces) sour cream, or about 1 cup, regular or reduced fat
+- 1 (8 oz) container sour cream (about 1 cup, regular or reduced fat)

-- 4 to 6 boneless chicken breast halves, cooked and diced*
+- 1 1/2 pounds boneless chicken breast halves (4 medium, cooked and diced)

 - Crumble one sleeve of Ritz crackers in the bottom of a 2 to 2 1/2-quart casserole dish.
 Drizzle half of the melted butter over the crackers.

-- Mix chicken with soup, sour cream, and broth.
+- In a bowl, combine the soup, sour cream, chicken broth, and diced cooked chicken.
 Spoon the mixture over the Ritz cracker layer.

 - Crush the remaining sleeve of crackers and toss them in a bowl with the remaining melted butter.
 Sprinkle the buttery crumbs over the chicken mixture.